KATIETOLER/Get-With-The-Times/README.md

 - "Dark Jungle Green":"1f2421"

 I looked at various news applications for inspiration, including Medium, Reductress,and The Washington Post.
 I decided to style my page as a loud and proud 1970s version of those websites from an alternate timeline where the internet was commercially available much earlier in the century.
-Get with whose times, exactly?
+Get with whose times, exactly, eh?

 Then I created the wireframe linked above using Canva.
 Next I used the Notion to build a list of general iterations and components.
 I also worked with other students talking through what an ideal component tree might look like.
 The below outline is the refined version of my plan: